FIFA statement on Blatter and Platini bans

-ZURICH Here is the full text of the statement issued by FIFA on Monday detailing the suspension of FIFA President Sepp Blatter and European football boss Michel Platini for eight years.
+ZURICH Here is the full text of the statement issued by FIFA on Monday detailing the suspension of FIFA President Sepp Blatter and European soccer boss Michel Platini for eight years.

 The adjudicatory chamber of the Ethics Committee chaired by Mr Hans‑Joachim Eckert has banned Mr Joseph S. Blatter, President of FIFA, for eight years and Mr Michel Platini, Vice-President and member of the Executive Committee of FIFA and President of UEFA, for eight years from all football-related activities (administrative, sports or any other) on a national and international level.
 The bans come into force immediately.

-In consequence, Mr Blatter has been banned for eight years from all football‑related activities and fined CHF 50,000.
+In consequence, Mr Blatter has been banned for eight years from all soccer‑related activities and fined CHF 50,000.

 The investigation into the case of Mr Blatter was conducted by Mr Robert Torres, member of the investigatory chamber of the Ethics Committee.
 The investigation resulted in a final report which was submitted to the adjudicatory chamber on 20 November 2015.
 The adjudicatory chamber opened formal proceedings on 23 November 2015, and the hearing of Mr Blatter took place in Zurich on 17 December 2015.